SOCR/3d-cell-morphometry/README.md

   number={18},
   pages={1624--1633},
   year={2021},
-  publisher={American Society for Cell Biology}
 }
 ```

 ## License

-Copyright (c) 2016-2022 Regents of the University of Michigan
+Copyright (c) 2016-2024 Regents of the University of Michigan

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by